IS THE STATUE OF LIBERTY PAGAN?

 William F. Dankenbring

 It is very interesting that the great symbol that is situated in the harbor of New York City, the Statue of Liberty, is a woman carrying a torch.
 As we saw in a previous issue of Prophecy Flash, New York City itself represents the city of "modern Babylon the great."
-Just like its predecessor of olden days, modern New York is the finanical hub and capital of the world.
+Just like its predecessor of olden days, modern New York is the financial hub and capital of the world.
 It is the center of American and multi-national finance, marketing, and the location of the headquarters of the United Nations.

 Looking at the prophecies of the end-time Babylon in the book of Revelation, we find that it is associated with a "woman."
 In fact, she is called a "woman," and the prophet Isaiah speaks of her as "the daughter of Babylon."
 In Revelation we read:

-And in chapter 18 we read, further:
+And in chapter 18 we read further:

 When we read all the facts, we discover that there are three components of modern "Babylon."
 It is a major world city and sea port of modern commerce and trade -- a "mighty city" (Rev.18:10-11).
 It is also a great religious system which dominates the world, and which is pagan at heart, teaching involvement with the politics of this world, abominable doctrines and spiritual fornication (Rev.17:3-4), and which is responsible for the martyrdom and death of many of YHWH's true saints (Rev.17:6).
 The third component of this modern "Babylon" is the great World Empire which it rides and rules --called the "Beast" in Revelation (see Rev.17:3, 8).
 The female Babylon is a great harlot or whore (Rev.17:16) which governs a "Beast" Empire which possesses "seven heads and ten horns" (Rev.17:3).